Vegan diet in general

 Furthermore, a high consumption of whole grains, fruit and vegetables reduces cardiovascular diseases and diabetes mellitus type 2 due to the fiber they contain.
 The secondary plant substances they contain reduce the risk of metabolic and cardiovascular diseases, ischemic heart disease and cancer.
 The holistic lifestyle must also always be taken into account (1).

-This should be taken into account when adopting a vegan diet in childhood
+This should be taken into account when feeding a vegan diet to children!

 When feeding children, it is essential that all nutrients are consumed in the prescribed amounts (1).
 Optimal nutrient supply can be supported by fortified foods or by taking supplements.
 Regular medical checks of the supply status are important so that any deficiencies can be identified early and counteracted with nutrient supplements.
 If necessary, advice from qualified nutritionists should be sought (1, 4).